jtescher/jtescher.github.io/_drafts/using-conventions-to-keep-your-code-simple.md

 Sticking to the conventions of your framework can make development processes streamlined and avoid [bikeshedding](https://en.wikipedia.org/wiki/Parkinson%27s_law_of_triviality).
-If your framework does not have conventions then you should adopt conventions similar to the ones I laid out in this post to gain the same benefits.
+If your framework does not have conventions then you could gain the same benefits by adopting conventions similar to the ones I laid out in this post.
-These conventions apply to creating CRUD API's, but you should always find conventions and best practices for the particular architectural style that your app, framework, and language uses.
+These conventions apply specifically to CRUD API's, but you should always find conventions and best practices for the particular architectural style that your app, framework, and language uses.